ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 “My mother asked me not
 to use tobacco, and I have never
 touched it from that time to the
 present day.
 She asked me not to
-game, and I have no
+game, and I have not
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_glycine_ver01:data:sn89053987:print:1898101201:0747/pct:29.147389,16.048825,21.546596,4.656420/!600,600/0/default.jpg"/>
 </td>